janellybautista/Financial-Statement-Analysis-Agent/README.md

 The `sql_calculated_kpis` query also calculates KPI values directly from the raw financial columns in SQLite.
 This helps check the pandas-calculated KPI results and shows how the same metrics can be calculated directly with SQL.

-The SQL queries can also be inspected or run manually in a SQLite editor, such as DB Browser for SQLite.
 ```

 ### 4.3 Power BI Reporting